The Evolution of Body Building Supplements

 Introducing Whey Protein

 The benefits of whey protein weren’t discovered until the 1930s.
 It was also around this time that interest in the use of powdered forms of vitamins and minerals began to grow.
-A couple of decades later a man with to names, Irvin Johnson also known as Rheo H. Blair, started marketing supplements to athletics comprised of high quality protein derived from animal sources like milk and eggs.
+A couple of decades later a man with two names, Irvin Johnson also known as Rheo H. Blair, started marketing supplements to athletics comprised of high-quality protein derived from animal sources like milk and eggs.

 The Rise of Supplement Manufacturing

-The 1980s saw the birth of the bodybuilding supplement industry as small shops grew into corporations and the quest for stronger and better looking bodies were replaced with the quest for profit.
+The 1980s saw the birth of the bodybuilding supplement industry as small shops grew into corporations and the quest for stronger and better-looking bodies was replaced with the quest for profit.
 The market saw a sudden influx of new companies and new products.

 Unsurprisingly, most of them were not good and more resembled the snake-oil merchants of old.
 Culprits included Boron and sarsaparilla root, which were marketed as testosterone boosters, which of course is false, but nonetheless made the companies that sold them very rich due to gullible customers and excellent marketing.
 Fortunately, things have gotten better since the wild west days of the 80s.

 The 1990s brought with it a more informed community that was more cognizant of product quality.
 More importantly, consumers were starting to research for themselves about the efficacy of products and ingredients.
 The community started to regulate itself and midway through the decade regulatory bodies started to crop up to ensure that quality and safety were made front and center.

 In the United States of America, the FDA (Food and Drug Administration) created guidelines that supplement manufacturers must adhere to in order for their products to hit store shelves.
 Governing bodies in other countries throughout the world soon followed suit.